brampat/security/defense/tools/README.md

 # SecDevOps

-This documentation is provided by [Sans.org](https://software-security.sans.org/blog/2018/10/14/exploring-the-devsecops-toolchain) to provide DevOps teams with Security tools and help them deliver secure software, while staying productive and agile in a DevOps way-of-working.
+The DevSecOps toolchain document is provided by [Sans.org](https://software-security.sans.org/blog/2018/10/14/exploring-the-devsecops-toolchain) to provide DevOps teams with Security tools and help them deliver secure software, while staying productive and agile in a DevOps way-of-working.
 The tools described can be integrated in CI/CD toolchains.
 * [AppSec Pipeline](https://www.appsecpipeline.org/): Overview of AppSec Pipeline tools

 ![Security controls](security-controls.png)

+## Other sources
+* [Opensource Security Index](https://opensourcesecurityindex.io/): Indexed list of most popular Opensource Security products

 ## Pre-commit